-Within each of the two sets of assumptions there is a further subdivision into a low-cost example and a high-cost example, which will indicate the range present as a result of possible variations in such factors as mortality, fertility, retirement rates, and movement between covered and noncovered employment.
+Within each of the two sets of assumptions there is a further subdivision into a low-cost example and a high-cost example, which will indicate the range present as a result of possible variations in such factors as mortality, fertility, retirement rates, and movement betions as to each of these factors were combined so as to yield a cost illustration which indicated low costs possible under reasonable assumptions, and similarly for the high-cost illustration.
+For instance, low mortality produces higher cost for the program as a whole.

 If all other cost factors were maintained constant, costs expressed relative to pay roll would be lower under high economic assumptions than under low economic assumptions.
 However, the absolute dollar cost of benefits might be higher under high economic assumptions than under low economic assumptions.

-The combination of assumptions which would show a significantly wide range in percent of pay roll costs would not necessarily yield a range of absolute dollar costs sufficiently wide to reflect the many uncertainties involved in the demographic and economic factors underlying the estimates.
-It was considered desirable, therefore, to present in effect four cost examples, namely, low employment, low-cost assumptions; low employment, high-cost assumptions; high employment, low-cost assumptions; and high employment, high-cost assumptions.
+The combinations of assumptions which would show a significantly wide range in absolute dollar costs would not necessarily yield a range of percent of pay-roll costs sufficiently wide to reflect the many uncertainties involved in the demographic and economic factors underlying the estimates.
+It was considered desirable, therefore, to present four cost examples, namely, low employment, low-cost assumptions; low employment, high-cost assumptions; high employment, low-cost assumptions, and high employment, high-cost assumptions.